ejdecena/lab_database/README.md

 # Database Laboratory.

 This repository is intended to be a platform or academic laboratory for database design and implementation.
-This laboratory is based on Docker technology to lift Postgres 15 and PgAdmin 4 services in a Linux environment, mainly.
+This laboratory is based on Docker technology to lift Postgres 15 and PgAdmin4 services in a Linux environment, mainly.

 ## To install Docker: